 For example, if the filing date of a patent is 2018-03-19, then the first renewal must be paid by 2020-03-31.

 After the first annuity has been paid, all subsequent annuities must be paid annually on the last day of the month of filing.

 For example, if the filing date was on November 9, then all subsequent annuities will be due on November 30 each year.

-In France, there are three types of intellectual property in which you settle renewal fees for, these are known as utility certificates and designs.
+In France, there are other types of intellectual property besides patents.
+These include utility models and designs.

 We are currently working on articles which will explain the rules for the renewal of these types of intellectual property.
 If you need any help renewing these and are looking for a cost-efficient solution, get in touch with us.